Facial fillers (Juvéderm)

 The facial fillers (Juvéderm) are used to enhance the appearance of the face.
 Whether it is to give volume or shape to your lips, cheeks and chin.
 It can also fill in and soften the wrinkles around the mouth, minimize the appearance of facial wrinkles or deep furrows between the eyebrows.

 1A consultation with one of our experienced health care professionals will allow you to discuss the areas you wish to treat and the desired effect/result.

-2Doctor’s inject Juvederm into the superficial dermis with a thin needle.
-All Juvederm products contain lidocaine an analgesic (numbing agent) thus making the treatment less painful.
+2Doctor’s inject the filler (Juvéderm) into the superficial dermis with a thin needle.
+All the facial fillers (Juvéderm) used at ExcelleMD contain lidocaine an analgesic (numbing agent) thus making the treatment less painful.
 After the treatment, around 30 to 60 minutes later, the patient can resume daily activities and see results immediately.

 3Side effects are minimal: you may experience some swelling or bruising that can last for two or three days.
 The doctor will recommend the appropriate care to follow after the treatment.